mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 GSoC administration involves periodic process reviews and reports.
 They are scheduled in the [calendar](#calendar).
 This thread tracks resulting updates: https://github.com/centerofci/mathesar/issues/2733

+## Notes for future programs

+Here we collect insights gained that might be useful during future programs:

+- We might [benefit from checking project coherence earlier](https://groups.google.com/a/mathesar.org/g/core-team/c/IbFrlGXj2Hg/m/tzzAuEbvGAAJ); in 2023 we didn't have an explicit step checking for coherence: in terms of proposal (not candidate) filtering, one step was checking if the proposal is not too short, and the other was the final review.